hmerk/semanticHomeMenu/README.md

 The TopNavigationBar will give you three entries when starting:
 - Home
-  - The Home menu will show you a specific ButtonNavigationBar including Security, Scenes, Appliances and Energy
+  - The Home menu will show you a specific BottomNavigationBar including Security, Scenes, Appliances and Energy
 - Floors
   - The Floors menu will read all your floors from the semantic model and present them in a second row as a swipeable list.
 - Rooms